 Possible solutions

 Keep the party out of the collective.
 Moderate the dressing up and make sure you have a better age/background mix in your volunteers.
 How many carefree 30 year old North Americans do you really need?
 Give some room for the “boring” people.
-(Note that I don’t really care about what one does in their spare time, but if a group is socially pressured into the same behavior I do object.)
+(Note that I don’t really care about what one does in their spare time, but if a group is socially pressured into the same behavior I do object.) - They are subject to entrapment and their access to information is severely controlled.

 As a volunteer, a collective is financially draining (most participants are relatively poor to begin with), which quickly limits your options to staying at the collective constantly (24/7) or quitting altogether.
 You are bound by a very restrictive NDA, limiting your career possibilities and ability to communicate with the outside world.
 Criticism is kept off the CS website through social pressure (hence the existence of this website) and criticism is put on par with “hating” (which is pure indoctrination).
 Again, a lack of real outside expertise (social academics and more experienced people are actively being held outside of the collective).
 The collective is organized in a very remote location (New Zealand, Thailand), isolating people from their regular social network.